ens100/Learning-Clojure/README.md

 <img src="https://github.com/alaq/learning-clojure-in-public/blob/master/posts/images/Clojure_logo.svg">
 </p>

 Hi, I am Ed.
 In my day to day life I work as an accountant and in order to add a little spice I thought it would be a good idea to learn Clojure in my spare time.
-I am interested in Machine Learning and Big Data as well as being a little bit addicted to the various PKM apps out there.
+I am interested in Machine Learning and Big Data as well as being a little addicted to the various PKM apps out there.
 Want to learn Clojure as an introduction to the programming world.

 I made a bit start in early July 2020 learning of the background to Clojure and getting it set up: